gvwilson/sensibleadventures/maddy-roo/old.md

 echoing off the distant walls.
-"And when you downloaded a map of this facility, you should have computed that this one would detect your activity and predict your most likely course of action."
+"And when you downloaded a map of this facility, you should have computed that this one would detect your activity and be able to predict your route."

 The lights came back on.
 Maddy whirled around.